kaxline/software-primer/src.md

 you, and they don't think they are, but chances are they're giving you a rosier picture of your problem and requirements than is realistic.

-## Why Did This Other Developer Say They Could Do It Three Months For Half the Price?
+## Why Did This Other Developer Say They Could Do It In Three Months For Half the Price?

 Software developers confidently give concrete estimates in order to get business.
 It’s hard to plan a business around uncertainty, so if one developer is telling you it’ll be two months and another is saying they don’t know how long it will be, the second one seems unreliable and unappealing even though she is being truthful and the other one is lying.

 Once the developer gets her foot in the door, the project almost always goes over budget and over the deadline.
-This behavior is not corrected by the market because the purchasing decision was already made.
+While it's likely to happen, each time it does happen it's usually for unique reasons and not clearly the fault of the client or developer, although each side will blame the other.
+Quality developers are a necessary but not sufficient condition for success.
+Success depends more on the framing of the endeavor, the quality of communication, and the matching of expectations than it does the adherence to deadlines and milestones.

 The more experienced a client is, the less she demands from the developer in terms of timelines and budget estimates.
 The smart money has seen how the sausage is made so the it will put more weight on trust, dedication, and track record.

 A common scenario is this.
 An agency needs a website, so they put out an RFP describing what they think they need.
 Developers all scramble to read between the lines of what the agency is saying and what their expectation of cost is.